Meet the 2022-23 Faculty

 She has extensive training in the art and science of dance teaching and ballet technique.
 Her high teaching standards have propelled students as principal dancers in the Pacific Northwest Ballet, Boston Ballet, Pennsylvania Ballet, New York City Ballet, and many other regional ballet companies.

-DARBY BURGESS is thrilled to be back at Atlanta Ballet for her second year!
-Darby grew up in Florence, AL taking part in community and professional theatre, as well as film at a young age.
-She danced competitively for 6 years being ranked nationally and regionally around the Southeast.
-She was trained professionally in tap, ballet, jazz, and lyrical, and has taken classes with greats such as Laurieann Gibson, Mia Michaels, and Mary Ann Lamb.
+DARBY BURGESS grew up in Florence, AL taking part in dance, community, and professional theatre, as well as film at a young age.
+She danced competitively for 6 years and was ranked nationally and regionally around the Southeast.
+She was trained professionally in tap, ballet, jazz, lyrical, pointe, and musical theatre, and has taken classes with greats such as Laurieann Gibson, Mia Michaels, and the Verdon-Fosse Legacy.
 In 2017, she graduated from Birmingham-Southern College with a BA in Theatre Arts.
-She has been working as a professional actor ever since in musicals such as CABARET, THE FANTASTICKS, LEGALLY BLONDE, HELLO, DOLLY!, and RAGTIME!
-Not tied just to the onstage aspect of theatre, Darby finds a passion and creative outlet in choreography.
-She has choreographed shows such as FIDDLER ON THE ROOF, SEUSSICAL, ANASTASIA, and GREASE.
-Before moving to Atlanta in 2020, she was a Resident Teaching Artist and the Co-Director of the Dance Explorations Camp at The Dance Foundation in Birmingham, AL, as well as the Dance Teaching Artist for the Virginia-Samford Theatre's STARS Camp.
-Musical Theatre and Tap have always been Darby's favorite classes to take and teach, and she looks forward to sharing them with the student and adult community!
+She has been working as a professional actor and choreographer ever since on stages in Alabama and Georgia.
+Before moving to Atlanta, she was a Resident Teaching Artist at The Dance Foundation and Virginia-Samford Theatre in Birmingham, AL. Darby is also a certified Pure Barre instructor and serves as their Lead Teacher at the West Midtown location.

 DIANE CAROLL (New York City, New York) began her dance training at the age of ten after receiving a scholarship with the Joffrey Ballet School.
 She later continued her training as a fellowship student at The Ailey School.
 A graduate of the esteemed Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York, Ms. Caroll attended the University of the Arts in North Carolina on full scholarship before starting her professional career with Ailey II.
 As an original member of the Atlanta-based Ballethnic Dance Company and a member of Donald Byrd/The Group, Ms. Caroll toured throughout the United States, Europe, Canada, and South Africa.
 In 2004, she was invited to serve as an adjudicator and guest Horton instructor for the annual SERBA (Southeastern Regional Ballet Association) Dance Festival.
 For the past 20 years, Ms. Caroll has taught and choreographed all levels of ballet and modern dance (Horton technique) for pre-professional students.
 She has extensive experience in teaching students in community-based dance programs with limited or no exposure to the arts.
-Ms. Caroll currently serves as the community partnerships director for Atlanta Ballet Centre for Dance Education’s Community Engagement, where she oversees the in-school and after-school programs at Parklane Elementary, Michael R. Hollis Innovation Academy, City of Refuge, the Salvation Army/Kroc Community Center, West End Performing Arts Center, Ron Clark Academy, and New Manchester High, in addition to the Atlanta Ballet Youth Ensemble: Community Engagement.
+Ms. Caroll currently serves as the community partnerships director for Atlanta Ballet Centre for Dance Education’s Community Engagement, where she oversees the in-school and after-school programs at Parklane Elementary School, Michael R. Hollis Innovation Academy, Utopian Academy for the Arts, City of Refuge, and the Whitehead & Harland Boys & Girls Club of Metro Atlanta Centre Dance program in addition to the Atlanta Ballet Youth Ensemble: Community Engagement.
 She currently serves as a dance judge for the Georgia Governor’s Honors Program.
 Ms. Caroll was named a 2015 LUX LIST Honoree for her leadership in community-based dance programs in Atlanta.
-This is her ninth year on staff at the Atlanta Ballet.
+This is her tenth year on staff at the Atlanta Ballet and has currently joined their Diversity, Equity, and Inclusion lead team for internal culture initiatives.
 Photo credit: Kim Kenney

 SERENA CHU was born in Long Beach, New York, where she received her early training at the School of American Ballet, performed in numerous productions with the New York City Ballet, and danced in the 1990 Workshop performance of Puss In Boots by Robert LaFosse.
 After attending the Bolshoi Ballet program in Vail, Colorado, Chu went on to study as a scholarship student with the Bolshoi Ballet Academy in Moscow, Russia, and was one of the first Americans to graduate from the school.
 She was a member of Sarasota Ballet before joining Tulsa Ballet, where she danced many featured rolls in works from renowned choreographers such as N. Duato, G. Balanchine, J. Kylián, W. Forsythe, V. Caniparoli, B. Stevenson, A. DeMille, P. Taylor, T. Tharp, C. Wheeldon and S. Welch.
 Some favorite ballets in Chu’s repertoire include Arenal, Without Words, Lambarena, Company B, Serenade, Nine Sinatra Songs, Remansos, Por Vos Muero, and SeAthrough, a piece created on her by Tony Fabre.
 Chu was a guest principal with Ballet Des Moines during its inaugural years and helped build a new regional company in the U.S. Chu has been seen in Dance Magazine, the New York Times, Newsday, the cover of the Tulsa World and DM magazine.
 She is a YoungArts award winner, and was featured on CBS Sunday Morning.
 In addition to performing leading roles on the stages of the Joyce Theater in New York City, and the Kennedy Center in Washington D.C., Chu has taught in many notable schools around the country, including Tulsa, Oklahoma; Salt Lake City, Utah; Des Moines, Iowa; Las Vegas, Nevada; and now in Atlanta, Georgia, where she has staged works with Atlanta Ballet 2, including their family ballets of Beauty and the Beast, The Swan Princess, and Snow White.
 Headshot: Ryan Morrison